Import VMDK to Proxmox: Complete Proxmox VMDK Import Guide

 Assigning Controllers and Boot Order

-After importing a VMDK into Proxmox, it's important to properly configure the virtual machine settings for optimal performance:
+Once a VMDK is imported into Proxmox, ensuring the virtual machine is set up correctly is crucial for optimal performance:

-- Modify the VM's hardware configuration in Proxmox to ensure the imported disk is linked to the selected controller.
+- Assigning Controllers: Select the best disk controller, such as VirtIO for Linux VMs, to enhance efficiency and compatibility.
+Update the VM's hardware configuration in Proxmox so the imported disk is linked to the chosen controller.

 Fixing Driver or Compatibility Issues

-After importing a VMDK, some virtual machines may experience driver or compatibility issues that need addressing:
+After importing a VMDK, some VMs might face driver or compatibility challenges:

 Troubleshooting Proxmox VMDK Import